What is Nudge Training?

 Nudge Training gives you ideas and strategies to offer a better service and to influence others.
 We take the principles of Nudge and apply them to the workplace and everyday work situations.
 It’s about helping people to see things the way you do.

 This is a workshop approach which takes your challenges and answers them by applying the principles to give you new solutions, or strategies to try out back in the workplace.
 We use each element of Nudge and see how they might help you and your situation.
 In this way our training is very much a workshop style.
 You start with challenges and leave with solutions.

 What is Nudge?

 A Nudge is a way of encouraging a behaviour without instructing.
 It is the idea of providing seemingly small interventions to help people make the ‘right’ choice.
 Here are some examples:

 Where does Nudge come from?

 Nudge is an idea explained in a book by Richard H Thaler and Cass R Sunstein.
-It's further developed by others.
-The ideas have been implemented in the UK and elsewhere by the Behavioural Insights Team which started as a Governmental unit.
+It’s further developed by others.
+In 2017 Richard Thaler was awarded the Nobel Prize for Economics such is the regard for the impact of his work.
+The ideas have been implemented in the UK and elsewhere by the Behavioural Insights Team which started as a Government unit.
 Very often the ideas are applied to governments and big organisations, for such issues like tax collection, organ donation and recycling.

 We have taken these ideas and applied them to everyday workplace situations such as; persuading seniors on a course of action; presenting ideas; managing people; influencing colleagues; implementing change and designing processes; drafting emails and running meetings.
 In this way Nudge Training is a highly practical and interesting session.

 Typical situations where Nudge training can help